viniciusban/V/README.md

 ```

-To exit the virtualenv:
+Exit the virtualenv (without closing the terminal):

 ```
 $ exit
 ```

-It will not close your terminal because V opens a subshell for the virtualenv.

-To show where the current directory's virtualenv lives:
+Show where the current directory's virtualenv lives:

 ```
 $ cd ~/src/myproject